Coping with Social Distancing

 Prerequisites: They’re for Everyone’s Good!

-As a learner, one of the best acro intensives I’ve attended enforced clearly stated prerequisites and required a video submission demonstrating applicants had a good handle on certain material.
-It was intimidating to pull this video together, and sure, I had anxiety I wouldn’t make the cut.
-But during the program itself, knowing the instructors had […]
+Prerequisites from a Student’s Perspective As a learner, one of the best AcroYoga intensives I’ve attended enforced clearly stated prerequisites.
+They required a video submission demonstrating applicants had a good